 Thank you for your interest in the Nursing program.
 Colby is a 1 + 1 program.
 The first year is Level I and the second year they complete the associate degree in nursing (ADN).
 Please utilize the admissions guidelines when applying.

 A career in nursing provides a wide variety of job opportunities and job security.
 Nurses practice in many settings (hospitals, extended-care facilities, community agencies, clinics, schools) caring for infants, children, adults or the elderly.
 Colby Community College offers a Certificate in Practical Nursing, and Associate of Applied Science Degree in Nursing and an Associate of Arts Degree with an emphasis in pre-nursing.
 Pre-Nursing courses necessary to work toward a Baccalaureate degree in Nursing are also available.
 Whether you are interested in becoming an LPN or an RN or transferring to a four-year RN program, Colby Community College can meet your needs.

 Colby Community College does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs, activities and employment.

 PROGRAM MISSION STATEMENT

-Colby Community College Department of Nursing provides effective entry level education to fulfill the educational goals of all nursing students and to promote life long learning experiences through continuing education experience for the graduate nurse.
+The Colby Community College Department of Nursing provides effective entry-level education to fulfill the educational goals of all nursing students and to promote life-long learning experiences through continuing education for the graduate nurse.

 This will be accomplished by ensuring students demonstrate: